-Policy 38A: Caravan, Camping and Chalet Development (New)
+Policy 42:Caravan, Camping and Chalet Development (New)

-New Caravan, Camping and Chalet sites and changes within existing sites will be considered in defined landscape character areas away from the coast and Preseli Hills and not inter-visible with them.
+New Caravan, Camping and Chalet sites and changes of accommodation within existing sites will be considered away from the coast and Preselis and in locations not inter-visible with them.

 Extensions to existing sites will be considered where the extension is in a well-screened location.